 How to handle heavy bleeding during perimenaupause?

 Black cohosh is a very popular herb women use to help alleviate many symptoms of menopause.
 Black cohosh can help with hot flashes and cramps.
-It's also found to be effective to handle heavy menstrual bleeding during perimenopause.
+It’s also found effective to handle heavy menstrual bleeding during perimenopause.
 Research studies have also shown that black cohosh may even help prevent osteoporosis.
 Most research studies recommend you take black cohosh extract, and it may take two to four weeks before noticed results occur.

-You can also try to drink green smoothies comprised of green vegetables such as kale, dandelion, spinach, parsley, celery, etc and fresh fruits like apples, mangoes, bananas, peaches, pears, etc. daily to stop heavy bleeding.
+You can also try to drink green smoothies consisted of green vegetables such as kale, dandelion, spinach, parsley, celery, etc and fresh fruits like apples, mangoes, bananas, peaches, pears, etc. daily to stop heavy bleeding.

 Heavy bleeding and irregular bleeding between periods in perimenopause are some of the early signs of perimenopause.
-If you're experiencing some degree of these symptoms, you're probably going through your pre menopause stage.
-There're some herbs and medications that may help to handle heavy bleeding during perimenopause.
+If you’re experiencing some degree of these symptoms, you’re probably going through your pre menopause stage.
+There’re some herbs and medications that may help to handle heavy bleeding during perimenopause.
 But do a lot of researches before you go for one.
-If possible, go to your doctor for further medical advices.
+If possible, go to your doctor for further medical advice.

 1. Marcia L., Ph.D.
 Jones, Theresa, M.D.
 Eichenwald and Nancy W. Hall, Menopause for Dummies